shyheim9294/ShyHeim-Gray-Portfolio/index.md

 <img src="images/bank-logo.jpg?raw=true"/>

+<b>Skills Used</b>: Python, Numpy, Pandas, Matplotlib, Seaborn, Sklearn, Logistic Regression

-- Used logistic regression to predict customer subscriptions for there term deposit (Used real worked data from UCI, machine learning repository)
+<b>Project Objective</b>: Used logistic regression to predict customer subscriptions for there term deposit (Used real worked data from UCI, machine learning repository)

+<b>Quantifiable Results</b>
+  - Accuracy Score = 90.68%
   - Loaded the data
   - Used Logistic regression classifier & optimized the accuracy by using the ROC curve
   - Explored a machine learning approach to financal needs
-    - Result :
-        - Accuracy Score = 90.68%

 ***